Red Rose Speedway: Release

 The album was preceded by the March 1973 release of its lead single, "My Love" backed with "The Mess".
 The latter song was recorded live during the band's summer 1972 European tour.
 With Apple Records giving precedence to two Beatles compilation albums – 1962–1966 and 1967–1970 – Red Rose Speedway was not issued until 30 April 1973, in the United States, with the UK release following on 4 May.
 "My Love" peaked at number 9 on the UK Singles Chart, and topped the US Billboard Hot 100 and Billboard Adult Contemporary charts.
 It raised expectations for the album, which peaked at number 5 in the UK and went to number 1 in the US.

 The original compact disc version, released by EMI's Fame label on 5 October 1987, contained three bonus tracks: "I Lie Around", "Country Dreamer" and "The Mess (Live at The Hague)".
 An LP version of this CD edition was also released on the same day, omitting the bonus tracks.
 In 1993, Red Rose Speedway was remastered and reissued on CD as part of 'The Paul McCartney Collection' series, with "C Moon", "Hi, Hi, Hi", "The Mess (Live at The Hague)" (the B-side to "My Love") and "I Lie Around" (the B-side to "Live and Let Die") as bonus tracks.
 "Country Dreamer" was later added to the reissue Band on the Run from the same series.

 In 2018, Red Rose Speedway was reissued as part of Paul McCartney Archive Collection.
 The bonus content included the reconstructed original double LP version of the album featuring different mixes of "Seaside Woman" and "I Would Only Smile" as to those released on Linda McCartney's Wide Prairie and Denny Laine's Japanese Tears respectively, the singles "Mary Had a Little Lamb", "Hi, Hi, Hi" and "Live and Let Die" with their respective b-sides, early and rough mixes of several songs as well as previously unreleased studio and live recordings, with the latter taken from the Wings Over Europe Tour.
 The songs "Country Dreamer" and "Little Woman Love" included on the reissue are the same versions that were previously released on the Band on the Run and Ram editions of the Paul McCartney Archive Collection.

+There was a limited-edition half-speed mastered vinyl re-issue in the UK to mark the album’s 50th anniversary.
+This was released as part of Record Store Day on 22 April 2023.